croquet/croquet-docs/croquet/README.md

 Snapshots are copies of the model that are saved to the cloud.
 When your Croquet application is running, the reflector will periodically tell it to perform a snapshot.

 Snapshots are used to synchronize other users when they join a session that's already in progress.
 But they also provide automatic save functionality.
 If you quit or reload while your application is running, it will automatically reload the last snapshot when the application restarts.

+Automatic snapshotting is the reason your model state needs to be stored as object properties, as opposed to a more functional style.
+All the properties of your model objects are serialized automatically (except those whose names start with a dollar sign like `this.$foo`).
+JavaScript can not serialize functions, and does not provide access to closure variables, so these cannot be used to hold model state.
+The view code has no such restrictions, you can use any style you like, object-oriented or not.

 _Note: The snapshot code is currently unoptimized, so you may experience a performance hitch when the snapshot is taken.
 The Croquet team is working to resolve this issue and make snapshots invisible to both user and developer, but for the time being your application may occasionally pause if your model is very large._